pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 However, sequence is typically used with cache enabled, which means very few requests are sent to sequence.
 So defining placement rules of sequences is not supported for now.

-## DDL management

-Some kinds of DDL on databases also affect placement rules.

 ### DDL on tables

 Once a table is created, it follows the placement rule of its database.

-Defining placement rules in a `CREATE TABLE` statement is useful, especially in data sovereignty scenarios.
-Data sovereignty requires sensitive data to reside within its own national border, which is very serious.
-So defining placement rules after creating tables is not acceptable.
-But for now, it's not supported, as it complicates the implementation.

 Once a table is dropped, the placement rules on it cannot be dropped immediately, because the table can be recovered by `FLASHBACK` or `RECOVER` statements before GC collects the data.
 Related placement rules should be kept temporarily and will be removed after GC lifetime.